Littled2/rapid-apps/README.md

 ##### Helpers

-There are a number of helper functions for simplifying API route development.vThe helper functions are all written in `/backend/helpers/helpers.php`
+There are a number of helper functions for simplifying API route development.
+The helper functions are all written in `/backend/helpers/helpers.php`